Fred Baring: Football

 A four-times premiership player with Essendon (1911, 1912, 1923, 1924), Baring started his career as a ruckman and ended it as a fullback.

 He kicked the winning goal in the 1912 Grand Final and captained Essendon for eight matches in the 1918 VFL season.

 In 1913 he won the Essendon Best and Fairest award.
 He was a VFL interstate representative at the 1911 Adelaide Carnival.
 During his career Baring played under the pseudonym "Adamson", when he was unable to get approved leave to play in the VFL from his employer.

 Cricket

 Baring was also a successful cricketer and played Sheffield Shield matches for Victoria.
 A right-handed batsman, he managed a total of 30 first-class matches between 1911–12 and 1928–29, scoring 1846 runs at 32.96.

-Following the death of Victor Trumper, Baring was recognised as the best batsman in Australia on poor pitches.
+Following the death of Victor Trumper, Baring was recognised, as the best batsman in Australia on poor pitches.
 He made his highest score of 131 opening the batting for Victoria against New South Wales in December 1918.

-He came close to playing Test cricket for Australia after being named in their squad to tour South Africa in 1914–15, but the series was canceled due to World War I.
+He was on the verge of playing Test cricket for Australia after being selected for their squad to tour South Africa in 1914–15; however, the series was canceled due to World War I.